Eyetracking in Labvanced - Initial Study Settings

 - There are several options to make calibration more engaging for participants:

 - Infant friendly mode: Makes the experience more enjoyable for a young child.
-This option will include exciting images and music, and will automatically choose the shortest calibration time.
+This option will include exciting images and music, and will automatically choose the shortest calibration time and ignore the virtual chinrest (see below).

 - Play sounds: This option will play a sound for each target in the calibration to attract attention.